 INSTRUCTIONAL FEATURES: Inpatient consultations on genetic and metabolic problems are first seen by the student and then evaluated by the attending and are used as teaching cases.
 Clinic is held every day of the week, and specialized clinics are held once a month.
 The student will have a unique opportunity to be exposed to the work-up, counseling, and management of inborn errors of metabolism, birth defects, multiple congenital anomalies, and genetic predisposition based on a personal or a family history.
 The student will take part in genetic counseling sessions.
 A set of genetics problems will be used as a teaching tool along with a reading file that will be provided at the beginning of the rotation and will be discussed during the rotation.

 Pediatrics E&M Conference (E&M = evaluation and management): This is an educational enhancement specifically designed for the M4 student in Pediatrics – a case-based learning session designed to focus on issues that you likely will face as residents.
 All students on pediatrics electives will gather at 8am every Thursday of their rotation in 1208 CSB (12th floor conference room).

-ASSESSMENT: Student evaluation based on faculty/student interaction and observation during clinical activities.
+ASSESSMENT: Informal verbal feedback provided at the end of every week.
+Formal midterm and final feedback from Dr. Bhat.
+Student evaluation based on faculty/student interaction and observation during clinical activities.